RakhithJK/hackerschoice-kb-wiki/Web-Console.md

 ### Network

-This one is one of my favorite and I've discovered so many things with it just by observing and learning what data are exchanged on the websites and applications.
+This one is one of my favourite and I've discovered so many things with it just by observing and learning what data are exchanged on the websites and applications.
 This allowed me to discover and later exploit many weaknesses.

 Here is a practical example from the website [speedlight.io](https://speedlight.io/my).
 They will give you a lifetime gold membership if you contact them with this code: